What Is Ad Waste? How to Detect and Eliminate It

 Definition

-Ad waste is the portion of your Q-commerce advertising budget that generates clicks but not profitable orders.
+Ad waste is the portion of your Quick Commerce advertising budget that generates clicks but not profitable orders.
 It's money spent on impressions and clicks that never convert into revenue — or that convert at a cost exceeding your gross margin.

-The average D2C brand wastes 25-40% of its Q-commerce ad budget.
+The average D2C brand wastes 25-40% of its Quick Commerce ad budget.
 Well-optimized accounts can reduce waste to 5-10%.

 The 5 Biggest Sources of Ad Waste